Lifeng-Liang/DbEntry/doc/en/DataAccess/SoftDelete.md

 o.Delete();
 ````

->*Attention:* the cross-table of many to many relations doesn¡¯t support soft delete.
+>*Attention:* the cross-table of many to many relations doesn't support soft delete.
 This table is automatically use and always use the real delete.